Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

-Before we start proving the characterization and periodic normal forms, let us first review some results from \cite{Lentjes2022} on the topological direct sum decompositions of $X$ and $X^{\odot \star}$.
-It turns out from \cite[Hypothesis 1]{Lentjes2022} that we can decompose $X$ as
+Before we start proving the characterization and periodic normal form theorems, let us first recall some useful results from \cite{Lentjes2023} on the topological direct sum decomposition of $X$ and $X^{\odot \star}$.
+It turns out from \cite[Proposition 10]{Lentjes2023} that we can decompose $X$ as

-where $X_{-}(\tau)$ and $X_{+}(\tau)$ denote the \emph{stable eigenspace} and \emph{unstable eigenspace} (at time $\tau$) respectively, see \cite[Section 3.6]{Lentjes2022} for their definitions.
-Furthermore, it turns out from \cite[Appendix A.1]{Lentjes2022} that we can lift the decomposition \eqref{eq:decomposition X hyp} towards a decomposition in $X^{\odot \star}$ as
+where $X_{-}(\tau)$ and $X_{+}(\tau)$ denote the \emph{stable eigenspace} and \emph{unstable eigenspace} (at time $\tau$) respectively, see \cite[Section 3.6]{Lentjes2023} for their definitions.
+Furthermore, it turns out from \cite[Appendix A.1]{Lentjes2023} that we can lift the decomposition \eqref{eq:decomposition X hyp} towards a decomposition in $X^{\odot \star}$ as

-where $X^{\odot \star}_{0}(\tau) = j(X_0(\tau))$ and $X^{\odot \star}_{+}(\tau) = j(X_+(\tau))$, see \cite[Appendix A.2]{Lentjes2022} for more information.
+where $X^{\odot \star}_{0}(\tau) = j(X_0(\tau))$ and $X^{\odot \star}_{+}(\tau) = j(X_+(\tau))$, see \cite[Appendix A.2]{Lentjes2023} for more information.